RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/setup.md

 The latest version of npm (v5) and node (v8) are not stable enough to be used with REGARDS.
 But when their issues will be fixed, the npm run-script `bootstrap` will be renamed into `preinstall` and `npm install` will be sufficient.

-> <b>Important</b>
+> **Important**
-> As REGARDS frontend is developped around the two main libraries `React` (https://facebook.github.io/react/) and `Redux` (http://redux.js.org) we recommand as first step for new developers to learn how to use them.
-Our team used the here under egghead > videos to learn in a minimum amount of time.
+> As REGARDS frontend is developped around two main libraries, `React` (https://facebook.github.io/react/) and `Redux` (http://redux.js.org), we highly recommand new developers to start by watching the here under [Egghead](https://egghead.io) videos to learn the basics of these two libraries.
 >   - React : https://egghead.io/courses/react-native-fundamentals
 >   - Redux : https://egghead.io/courses/getting-started-with-redux